BusySloths/mlox/docs/GITHUB_PROJECT.md

 ## GitHub Project Structure

-Our GitHub project organization follows a hierarchical approach that flows from strategic planning down to specific implementation tasks:
+Our GitHub project organization follows a hierarchical approach that flows from strategic planning down to specific implementation tasks (in theory at least):

 ```
 Strategic Vision